gcallah/JohnGray/papers/callahan.md

 ### Enlightenment's Wake

-Gray says of *Enlightenment's Wake* "In this book, a train of thought developed in my earlier books, *Liberalisms:
+In the Preface of *Enlightenment's Wake*, Gray writes: "In this book, a train of thought developed in my earlier books, *Liberalisms: Essays in Political Philosophy*, *Post-liberalism: Studies and Political Thought*, and *Beyond the New
-Essays in Political Philosophy*, *Post-liberalism: Studies and Political Thought*, and *Beyond the New Right: Markets, Government, and the Common Environment*, is brought to a conclusion" (2007: vii).
+Right: Markets, Government, and the Common Environment*, is brought to a conclusion" (2007: vii).
 He corrects the conclusion of *Post-liberalism*, arguing "the historicist argument for liberal institutions... neglects the variety of institutions within which a *modus vivendi* can be achieved in our time, and unduly privileges variations on Western models" (2007: viii).

 While "commentators and politicians are invoking 'Enlightenment values' as an antidote for contemporary ills," Gray notes that "Enlightenment values have often been illiberal, racist, or totalitarian" (2007, p. xvi).
 In fact, while "Neo-conservatism... may be the last of the Enlightenment ideologies... it too is ready to use terror to realize its utopian goals" (2007, p. xvii).

-Gray's next two essays in the volume critique contemporary political philosophy.
+The first two essays in the volume critique contemporary political philosophy.
 In the first, "Against the New Liberalism," he contends that "the tradition of liberal theorizing [that *A Theory of Justice*] inaugurated has done a little more than articulate the prejudices of an Anglo-American academic class that lacks any the understanding of political life in our age" (2007, p.
 2).

-The next essay, the "Definition of the Political Thought of Tlön," Gray satirizes the contents of Goodin and Petit's *Companion to Contemporary Political Philosophy* by comparing it to Borges ficitonal *The First Encyclopedia of Tlön*."
-Just like the residents of Tlön believe that the only things real are what they perceive, so, Gray contends, for most academic political philosophers, "only that has reality which is at any particular time perceptible in academic discourse" (2007, p.
+The second essay, the "Definition of the Political Thought of Tlön," Gray satirizes the contents of Goodin and Petit's *Companion to Contemporary Political Philosophy* by comparing it to Borges ficitonal *The First Encyclopedia of Tlön*."
+Just as the residents of Tlön believe that the only things real are what they perceive, so, Gray contends, for most academic political philosophers, "only that has reality which is at any particular time perceptible in academic discourse" (2007, p.
 21).
 Why else, Gray wonders, do the editors consider powerful factors in modern politics like theism and nationalism beyond the pale of discussion, while a topic like anarchism is included in their selections?